wp-plugins/acurax-social-media-widget/readme.txt

 * Graphics Improvements.

 == Changelog ==

+= 2.2 =
+* Nov 04, 2014 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)
+* Stable Release
+* Troubleshoot Option Bug Fixes

 = 2.1 =
 * Sep 18, 2014 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)